kritikaghosh45/ai-resume-analyzer/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting PR

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with Spring Boot
 - Inspired by modern resume analysis tools
 - Pure Java implementation for educational purposes

----

-⭐ **Star this repo if you find it useful!**

-For questions or support, please open an issue on GitHub.